acceleratedscience/openad-service-smi-ted/README.md

 SMILES-based Transformer Encoder-Decoder (SMILES-TED) is an encoder-decoder model pre-trained on a curated dataset of 91 million SMILES samples sourced from PubChem, equivalent to 4 billion molecular tokens.
 SMI-TED supports various complex tasks, including quantum property prediction, with two main variants ( 289 M and 8 × 289 M ).

-This repository provides a Python-based tool to host the SMI-TED capablities via a REST API.
+This repository provides a Python-based tool to access the SMI-TED models via a REST API.
 Once the API is set up, use the OpenAD Toolkit to easily access the inference functions of SMI-TED.

 More information on SMI-TED can be found at:<br>
 - https://huggingface.co/ibm/materials.smi-ted